 Falls of the Ohio Events

+While the interpretive center is closed, the rest of the property is open.
 Fishing, hiking, fossil viewing, bird watching and picnicking are among the most common activities.

 While fossil collecting is prohibited, the park staff encourages visitors to explore and discover the many different types of fossils that can be found on the ancient sea bottom.